Dénes Andrássy

 Count Dénes Andrássy de Csíkszentkirály et Krasznahorka (19 November 1835 – 23 February 1913) was a Hungarian nobleman, who served as chairman of the Hungarian Heraldic and Genealogical Society.
 He was a wealthy, generous and enlightened patron of the arts.

-His parents were Count György Andrássy and Countess Franciska Königsegg-Aulendorfi.
-He married Franciska Hablawetz.
+Biography

+Born into the Andrássy family, one of the most important Hungarian noble families, he was the son of Count György Andrássy and Countess Franziska von Königsegg-Aulendorf, member of an old German nobility.
+He married Franciska Seraphica Hablawetz (1838-1902), member of a Viennese bourgeois family.
+The couple didn't have children.
 After her death he founded Franciska Relic Museum in his birthplace.

 He was a member of the Hungarian Academy of Sciences.